Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

 To summarize, at any $e^2$, $a_{\phi}$ and $A$ are related by electromagnetic duality and $a_{\psi}$ and $a_{\chi}$ can be related by~\eqref{relation10}.
-However, at $e^2 = 4\pi$ where $\phi$ and $\tilde{\phi}$ becomes self-dual, $a_{\chi}$ and $a_{\psi}$ also becomes the electromagnetic dual of each other.\\ Continuing this procedure, we may look at the effective action led by this integration process.
+However, at $e^2 = 4\pi$, where $\phi$ and $\tilde{\phi}$ becomes self-dual, $a_{\chi}$ and $a_{\psi}$ also become the electromagnetic duals of each other.\\ Continuing this procedure, we may look at the effective action led by this integration process.
 Using duality mapping~\eqref{dualitymapping5},

 Inverting~\eqref{relationetoE1}, the above equations become

 Similarly, inverting~\eqref{relationetoE2} gives us